yuhu-/ebus/README.md

-***C++ library for eBUS communication.***
+# C++ library for eBUS communication

-eBUS is a two-wire bus that operates at a speed of 2400 baud and is used in heating systems.
-The participants (max.
-25 masters, 228 slaves) exchange messages (=telegrams) in a byte-oriented protocol with byte-oriented arbitration.
-Implementation with standard UART (8 bits + start and stop bits) and a CRC byte (generator polynomial: x8 + x7 + x4 + x3 + x + 1) for data protection.
+This library enables communication with systems based on the eBUS protocol. eBUS is primarily used in the heating industry.

+### Class Overview

 On the bus, a message is sent or received as a sequence of characters.
-The two main classes of this library, **Sequence** (low-level) and **Telegram** (high-level), can store such a sequence or message.

-The purpose of the **Sequence** class is to replace or insert special characters and calculate the CRC byte.
+- The purpose of the **Sequence** (low-level) class is to replace or insert special characters and calculate the CRC byte.
-The **Telegram** class can analyze, generate and evaluate these sequences according to the eBUS specification.
+- The **Telegram** (high-level) class can analyze, generate and evaluate a sequence according to the eBUS specification.

-The **EbusHandler** has implemented routines for sending and receiving all types of telegrams and the option of collecting statistical data about the eBUS system.
+- The **EbusHandler** has routines for sending and receiving all types of telegrams and the option of collecting statistical data about the eBUS system.
 To perform this task, the EbusHandler requires a serial bus device.

-**Datatypes** offers various functions for decoding/encoding in accordance with the eBUS data types.
+- **Datatypes** offers functions for decoding/encoding of in accordance with the eBUS data types.

-Compilation requires CMake and a C++ compiler with C++14 support.

-***Among tools:***
+### Tools

 **ebusread** interprets all incoming values ​​as eBUS data.
-The data is checked for correctness and output to standard output.
+The data is validated and then printed to standard output.
 Reading from files, devices, pipes and TCP sockets is supported.

-**playground** a little helper for development.

-***[deprecated]***
+**playground** can be used by developers for testing and experimenting with the eBUS classes.

+### Build

+Compilation requires CMake and a C++ compiler (tested on GCC) with C++14 support.

+### [Deprecated]

  **EbusStack** offers the possibility to act as a fully-fledged eBUS participant.
 It has been implemented as a PIMPL idiom and runs in its own thread.
-EbusStack also requires ppoll and pthread support.
+EbusStack also requires [ppoll](https://man7.org/linux/man-pages/man2/ppoll.2.html) and [pthread](https://man7.org/linux/man-pages/man7/pthreads.7.html) support.

+### eBUS Overview

+- The eBUS works on a two-wire bus with a speed of 2400 baud.
+- Realisation with Standard UART with 8 bits + start bit + stop bit.
+- A maximum of 25 master and 228 slave participants are possible.
+- The eBUS protocol is byte-oriented with byte-oriented arbitration.
+- Data protection through 8-bit CRC.

-For bugs and missing features use github issue system.
+For reporting bugs and requesting features, please use the GitHub [Issues](https://github.com/yuhu-/ebus/issues) page.

-The author can be contacted at roland.jax@liwest.at.